Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions

 \textbf{CH5.
 Stochasticity.} Real-world decision-making is inherently stochastic: identical actions produce varying outcomes due to epistemic and aleatoric uncertainty.
 Like in real businesses, action outcomes in \envacro\ are non-deterministic due to probabilistic guest behaviour.
 Guest decisions depend on unobservable latent variables (e.g., hunger and thirst), partially controllable factors (e.g., proximity, cleanliness, the availability of unique attractions), and irreducible randomness arising from individual sampling.
 Understanding this variability is essential: agents must distinguish genuine performance trends from random fluctuations, avoiding overreaction to noise while still learning from the feedback.

-This stochasticity is particularly relevant when combined with long-horizon planning.
-World models (WMs) are a promising approach to planning under uncertainty, yet many recent works are limited to deterministic environments \citep{worldcoder, DBLP:conf/nips/DaineseMAM24}, evaluated under deterministic assumptions \citep{poe}, and/or cannot scale to the complexity of \envacro\ \citep{programInductionForPOMDBEstimation, khan2025lifelearninferringsymbolic}.
+This is increasingly important when combined with long-horizon planning.
+World models (WMs) are a promising approach for planning, yet many recent works are limited to deterministic environments \citep{worldcoder, DBLP:conf/nips/DaineseMAM24}, evaluated under deterministic assumptions \citep{poe}, and/or cannot scale to the complexity of \envacro\ \citep{programInductionForPOMDBEstimation, khan2025lifelearninferringsymbolic}.
 Among scalable approaches, the most applicable prompt LLMs for state prediction \citep{hao-etal-2023-reasoning, DBLP:conf/nips/ZhaoLH23}.
 WALL-E is one such model, augmenting an LLM with learned rules \citep{walle}.

 \textsl{RQ5: How much variability exists in \envacro, and can current AI systems model and act effectively under this uncertainty?}